Code-Institute-Submissions/Pokemon-Pairs/README.md

 As this project is designed for children, it was imperative that I build in multiple fail-safes.
 These following design features are in place to stop children from unintentionally breaking the game.
++ Modals guide the children through to the game in an easy and straight forward way.
 + If the api doesn't load, then an emergency set of cards will be drawn from static images loaded onto the webpage.
 + If a child does not input their name, it has a default of "guest".
 + Clicking on the same card consectutively will not affect the game.